wesovilabs/koazee/README.md

 Current release v0.0.3 (Gibbon) brings us 20 generic operations that are showed below

 #### stream.At / stream.First / stream.Last
-These operation return an element from the stream
+These operations return an element from the stream

 ```go
 package main